 What happens if I leave the University of Leeds or the pension scheme?

-If you leave the University or decide to leave the pension scheme, and have been a member of the DC Pension Plan, Pensions+ will not change anything.
+If you leave the University or decide to leave the pension scheme, and have been a member of the USS for two years or more, Pensions+ will not change anything.